mthrok/luchador/README.md

 You can feed this configuration to `luchador.nn.util.make_model` then the function will return the coresponding network architecture.

 But having static parameters is sometimes inconvenient.
 For example, although the 5 layers of DQN are fixed, the output size (which corresponds to `n_nodes` in above) can vary from the environment to run.
-To accomodate this needs, we have `luchador.nn.util.get_model_config` which will substitute parameters at load-time using Python's format notation.
+To accommodate this needs, we have `luchador.nn.util.get_model_config` which will substitute parameters at load-time using Python's format notation.
 Let's modify the above configuration file to parameterize `n_nodes` and call this file `model.yml`

 ```yaml
 typename: Sequential